Azure-Samples/azure-openai-rag-workshop/docs/sections/01-intro.md

 At its core, RAG involves two main components:

 - **Retriever**: Think "_like a search engine_", finding relevant information from a database.
 The retriever usually searches in a vector database.
-It could also - for some use cases - search on application dabases, APIs and other sources of information.
+It could also - for some use cases - search on application databases, APIs and other sources of information.
 In this workshop, we will implement this logic in the _Chat API_.

 - **Generator**: Acts like a writer, taking the prompt and information retrieved to craft a response.
 In this workshop, OpenAI `gpt-3.5-turbo` will be our generator.